As we head into the Memorial Day weekend, I would like to take a moment to honor members of the U.S. military for their service and their sacrifice.

 America is a forward-looking nation.
 The past is gone; what matters is what’s next.
 This is the spirit that has made us, and kept us, great.
 But one day on one weekend each year is not too much to spend remembering those who made the ultimate sacrifice so that we can go to the beach and barbecue.

-It has been some time since I touched on gratitudes.
 As I’ve written before, gratitude has been shown to be one of the foundations of a happy life.
 Every day, I write down at least three things for which I am grateful.

 This weekend, that list will include the freedoms, the prosperity, and the privileges I enjoy as a citizen of the United States of America—all due to the sacrifices of those who went before.

 My family and I are indeed off to the beach, to play and, yes, to barbecue.
 We will, however, be taking some time to remember and to thank those who made our current lives possible.
+Thank you, all.

 Have a great weekend.